rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 >**Note:**
 > If you are using Certificate Signed By A Recognized Certificate Authority, [click here](#certificate-signed-by-a-recognized-certificate-authority) to proceed.

 If you are using a Self Signed Certificate, you will need to generate base64 encoded strings for each of your files (Certificate file, Certificate Key file, and CA certificate file).
+Make sure that your certificate file includes all the intermediate certificates in the chain, the order of certificates in this case is first your own certificate, followed by the intermediates.

 In the `kind: Secret` with `name: cattle-keys-ingress`: